ToniWonKanobi/theoveranalyzed.net/posts/2015/5/15/facebooks-instant-articles.md

 I want it to die.

 But you know what?
 I don't think it will, at least not anytime soon.
-While it has [long been dead][techcrunch] to technophiles and teenieboppers alike, the simple truth is that social media is an absolute necessity for publishers to survive.
+While it has [long been dead][techcrunch] to technophiles and teenyboppers alike, the simple truth is that social media is an absolute necessity for publishers to survive.
 Why is that?

 # No One Visits Websites Anymore

 As Marco Arment [said][overcast] on the latest episode of his Accidental Tech Podcast:

->The web as viewed in web browsers [...] is losing relevance
+> The web as viewed in web browsers [...] is losing relevance

->Not the internet, but the *web* [emphasis added]
+> Not the internet, but the *web* [emphasis added]

 Marco is spot-on here.
 And because less and less normal people use web browsers to read website content, publishers are in trouble.

 Here's [John Gruber][daringfireball]'s short take:

->HTML/CSS/JavaScript rendered in a web browser — that part of the web has peaked.
+> HTML/CSS/JavaScript rendered in a web browser — that part of the web has peaked.

 Without those little Facebook/Twitter/Pinterest/Whatever share icons below articles, publishers' content would never see the light of day (relatively speaking).
 Their articles *have* to have a social presence to gain popularity.
 In these troubled times of the web, publishers *have* to embrace Facebook if they want to remain relevant.